hadara/punnsilm/README.md

  - *path*: path to the named pipe.
 Mutually exclusive with the *command* option.
  - *command*: execute a Unix pipeline with the given command and send output to it.
 Mutually exlusive with the *path* option.
- - *bufsize*: how large should the buffer be.
+ - bufsize: how large should the buffer be.
 By default system default is used.
 0 disabled buffering, 1 sets line based buffering and larger positive numbers set buffer size in bytes.
- - *append_newline*: append newline to the messages before writing
+ - append_newline: append newline to the messages before writing

 ### statsd_output
 Sends messages to the Statsd server.
 If you have nothing in the extradata dictionary of the message this module